 Description

-The pitched fibre cement tiled roof carries black ridge tiles to the main roof and is partially patched with timber sheet boarding.
-A large red brick chimney stack rises from the north-east side, centred on the ridge, with six clay pots and a double band of black brick below a projecting decorative brick course with render above the projection.
+The roof is pitched and finished in fibre cement tiles with black ridge tiles, partially patched with timber sheet boarding at the time of survey.
+A large red brick chimney stack rises from the north-east side, centred on the ridge, with six clay pots, a double band of black brick below a projecting decorative brick course, and render above the projection.
+Rainwater goods to the front south-east elevation are uPVC on drive-through brackets; rainwater goods to the rear north-west elevation were missing at the time of survey.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.